MagicaJaphet/Extended-Slugbase-Features/README.md

 ### The general idea list can be found in [IDEASGUY.md](./IDEASGUY.md), feel free to make suggestions on Raincord by pinging me (<@192423177320792065>).

 # Basic Features
-These are features that would be added in the `features` list of your Slugbase character's JSON.
+These are features that would be added in the `"features": {}` object of your Slugbase character's JSON.

 # Default Object Properties
 This section is used to define specifics used in object properties to parse information.
 Each parameter will specify which DLC may be required, and what type of variable the parameter is passed as.